 Budget

-Low cost hostels in Singapore can be found here.
+Low-cost hostels in Singapore can be found on Hostelworld

 EXTRA TIP

 Prices also vary according to the peak seasons and availability.
-However, travellers can always find a place to stay that is suitable to their budget.
-It would also be a good idea to plan beforehand where you want to go and which places you want to visit so you can find an accommodation in that area.
-Organise your trip and then look for accommodation in the areas which are most convenient for you.
-It’s a good idea to find a place to stay in the center, which might be slightly more expensive but will save you from wasting valuable time and money from commuting back and forth.
+However, travellers can always find a place to stay that is suitable for their budget.
+It would also be a good idea to plan where you want to go and which places you want to visit, so you can find accommodation in that area.
+Organise your trip and then look for accommodation in the areas that are most convenient for you.
+It’s a good idea to find a place to stay in the center, which might be slightly more expensive but will save you from wasting valuable time and money on commuting.

 Transportation